TheFirm/csv-handsontable/README.md

 Notes
 =================
-1. For speed up loading page minimize all javascript and css files
+1. For speed up loading page minimize and combine all javascript and css files